kkim-4/kkim-4/README.md

 - 👋 Hi, I’m Kevin Kim, a rising senior study Neuroscience and Computer Science at Emory University.
-I'm currently interested in pursuing a career in computer science possibly in Machine Learning where I can explore neural networks and generative model creation as an extension of pushing the boundaries of what I've learned about the brain as someone who also studied neuroscience.
+I'm currently interested in pursuing a career in computer in fields such as Machine Learning where I can explore neural networks and generative model creation as an extension of pushing the boundaries of what I've learned about the brain as someone who also studied neuroscience.
 - 👀 I’m interested in ML, SWE, and Data Science roles.
 - 🌱 I’m currently learning VLM, reinforcement learning models (simple q-learning models), and 2D sprite animation using Pixi.JS.
 - 💞️ I’m looking to collaborate on any projects esepcially ML related ones.